sicara/cours_dq/README.md

 **Implementation:** Use the `relationships` test to ensure foreign key constraints are maintained between the birth data and department reference data.

 ### Bonus
-based on the results of the tests, create a new model containing only correct data and run the same tests against it (they should all pass)
+Based on the results of the tests, create a new model `donnees_naissances_2021_corrected.sql` containing only correct data and run the same tests against it (they should all pass)

 ## Resources: